HKUST-CSIT5970-25S/assignment-1-Lemonxiao7/README.md

     | `m5.large` - `t3.medium`  |        1380        |    min/avg/max/mdev = 1.063/1.100/1.148/0.025     |

     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 Note: Use private IP address when using iPerf within the same region.
 You'll need iPerf for measuring TCP bandwidth and Ping for measuring Round-Trip time.
+    > **Answer and analyze:**
     > For the same type instances, the network performance generally shows a higher TCP bandwidth and lower RTT.
 The c5n.large - c5n.large configuration offers the best TCP bandwidth at 4960 Mbps with a very low RTT.
 According to the different type instances, there is a noticeable drop in both TCP bandwidth and RTT.
 TCP bandwidth drops significantly when mixing instance types (e.g., t3.medium - c5n.large shows a decrease to 2200 Mbps from 4100 Mbps in the same type comparison).RTT increases when different types are involved, with the highest RTT observed in the m5.large - t3.medium combination at 1.100 ms, compared to the very low RTT values within the same type configurations.

 2. (1 mark) What about the network performance for instances deployed in different regions?
 In order to answer this question, you need to complete the following table.